BirdeeHub/FOOdBAR/README.md

 # then inside the shell:
 air
 ```
+Then go to localhost:42069 in a web browser

 If you dont want to install nix, the following should work, and the air command might work, assuming you have go, templ, and sqlite3 installed.
 ```bash